-No adjustment is made to the values of the payables, when changing the accounting scheme from notional amount under statutory accounts to fair value measurement under Solvency II, since the notional amount is considered to be a reasonable approximation for the fair value.
+No adjustment is made to the value of Insurance & Intermediaries Payables, when changing the accounting scheme from statutory accounts to fair value measurement under Solvency II, since the nominal amount is considered to be a reasonable approximation for the fair value.
 Based on the different types of payables within this liability class, different considerations have to be made in order to support this assumption.